 - Trendwatching – subscribe to their trend & innovation newsletter to get all sorts of fresh ideas straight in your inbox.

-Google Trends is a very useful tool to quickly assess the popularity of any topic, as it
+Google Trends is a very useful tool to quickly assess the popularity of any topic, as it visualizes search queries across different regions and languages, year on year.

-Options No. 1 – Use Google Trends and compare niche-products
+Options No. 1 - Use Google Trends and Compare Niche-Products

 For example, hoodies vs leggings vs tote bags

-Options No. 2 – Analyze Some product trends in 2020
+Options No. 2 - Analyze Some Product Trends in 2020

 According to Deloitte, “Travel and tourism are one of the world’s fastest-growing sectors, with bookings hitting close to $1.6 trillion in 2017.”
 With more and more people traveling, the demand for travel accessories is also growing – setting up a business in a niche that’s thriving is a solid strategy.